ModestCoders/magento2-dockergento/README.md

 **Solution:**

-* Use docker volumens for following directories:
+* Use docker volumes for following directories:

 	* vendor
 	* generated